Utah's Trial Hunting Program

 - Obtain any permit that is required to hunt a specific species.
 Remember, that trial hunters may only apply for certain types of permits.

 After you obtain a trial hunting authorization number, you may apply for and obtain the following licenses and permits:

-Participants in the trial hunting program may not apply for or obtain the following types of big game permits: limited-entry, premium limited-entry, once-in-a-lifetime, CWMU, dedicated hunter, sportsman or convention.
+Participants in the trial hunting program may not apply for or obtain the following big game permits through a division drawing: limited-entry, premium limited-entry, once-in-a-lifetime, CWMU, dedicated hunter, sportsman or convention.

 The hunter who will supervise the trial hunter in the field must:

-The Division has monitored the progress and success of trial/apprentice hunting programs in 35 other states, and these programs have exceptional participation and safety records.
-This program will simplify the process of allowing people to hunt for the first time with those they love and respect.
+The DWR has monitored the progress and success of trial/apprentice hunting programs in 35 other states, and these programs have exceptional participation and safety records.
+This program will simplify the process of allowing people to hunt for the first time with those they look up to and respect.